hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## Redshift
-+ It is a fuly maanged, fast and powerfull, petabyte scale data warehouse service.
++ It is a fully maanged, fast and powerfull, petabyte scale data warehouse service.
 + Support encryption of data "at rest" using hardware accelerated AES-256 bits
   + By default, AWS Redshift takes care of encryption key management
   + You can choose to manage your own keys through HSM (Hardware Security Modules), or AWS KMS (Key Management Service).
 + Support SSL Encryption in-transit between client applications and Redshift data warehouse cluster.
 + You cannot have direct access to your AWS Redshift cluster nodes, however, you can through the applications themselves.
 + Redshift can NOT ingest a large amount of data in real time (Kinesis can do this).

 ### Redshift Performance
 + Massively Parallel Processing (MPP)
 + Columnar Data Storage